Skip to main content

 and used when computing the COSE Key Thumbprint.

-thumbprint calcuation is important for a given application, this
+important for a particular application, this specification would not

-While thumbprint values are valuable for identifying legitimate keys,
+While thumbprint values are useful for identifying legitimate keys,

 comparing thumbprint values is not a reliable means of excluding the